slash-bit/SoftRF-Mosche/.github/ISSUE_TEMPLATE/softrf-issue-template.md

 ---
 name: SoftRF issue template
 about: This template helps to report issues related to SoftRF hardware, software and website

 ---

-**ATTENTION** !
+## General

-- Use this form to report bugs in released SoftRF firmware, hardware and web pages only ;
+- Use this form to report bugs in released SoftRF firmware, hardware and web pages ;
-- Issue reports from anonymous users will be most likely invalidated.
-Reasons for that are well explained [here](https://berthub.eu/articles/posts/anonymous-help/) ;
-- Prior to asking a question, look into ["Closed issues"](https://github.com/lyusupov/SoftRF/issues?q=is%3Aissue+is%3Aclosed) area to see if it was answered before ;
+- Prior to asking a question, look into Closed issues ;
-- No any "ideas" or new feature requests, please !
-New feature requests do not subject for taking into consideration unless they come from co-developers ;
-- "Enhancements" of existing features are allowed only when you are ready to implement them by yourself ;
+- Thank you!

 Recommended:
 - screenshot or photo width - from 600 to 800 pixels ;